-he Haight Ashbury Public Realm Plan s intended to be a long-term vision for the ighborhood's streets and sidewalks. plementation of the Plan's projects will be spread out over the course of many years.
-We hope to also capitalize on the MTA transit mprovements that will be implemented in nyan Street and Masonic Ave: Focus on Traffic Calming; Pedestrian Safety ocus areas/intersections to be covered at future community meetings
+The Haight Ashbury Public Realm Plan is intended to be a long-term vision for the neighborhood's streets and sidewalks.
+After the planning process is complete, implementation of the Plan's projects will be spread out over the course of many years.
+We hope to also capitalize on the MTA transit improvements that will be implemented in the near term.